poconnor-pilz/mgrpc-java/readme.txt

 and https://grpc.io/docs/what-is-grpc/core-concepts/#deadlines
 Note that some languages work in terms of deadlines and some in terms of timeouts We can support them easily enough in StreamWaiter and StreamIterator.
 The BlockingStub might be harder though.

+TODO: subscription limits (because of build up of replyTo topics with long running requests) AWS Limits: 50,000 concurrent connections per account.
+50 subscriptions per connection (also 50,000 subs per account) So we can scale to many devices if we have a few devices per connection But we cannot scale non timing out request response where each response has a unique replyTo Neither can we scale ongoing streaming responses where each has a unique replyTo So we at least need a request id and switch on that.
+After we probably need a subscription per service.
+If there are permissions on particular methods then we can't use aws topic permissions for that (which is unlikely anyway, the most we will probably have is a restriction on the tenant).
+In fact we should probably just have a single subscription for all services on a device and then filter by topic.
+We can still have a unique replyTo for each request because we will just be using a single wildcard subscription.
+Or we can use a requestId.
+Might as well use a requestId as we already have a streamId which can be used.
+The only reason not to would be maybe to see cloudwatch logs of requests without decoding the protobuf.

+TODO: write tests using mockito fake or whatever (the one that extends a real instance) and check for leaks in MqttGrpcClient.responseObservers etc.

 grpc core documented here:
 https://grpc.io/docs/what-is-grpc/core-concepts/